Civilization: The Card Game: Card Types

 Plot Cards provide the basis for the game's economy.
 The cards each show a symbol ("Coin" for commerce, "Hammer" for production, and "Wheat" for food) and a number.
 Each turn, players will get the yield specified on each card plus bonuses for population cards on that plot.
-Players begin with four plot cards, but additional plot cards can be purchased for 15 resources (any combination of the three resources totallying 15) for the fifth plot, and then increasing by an additional 5 resources thereafter.
+Players begin with four plot cards, but additional plot cards can be purchased for 15 resources (any combination of the three resources totaling 15) for the fifth plot, and then increasing by an additional 5 resources thereafter.
 (The sixth plot costs 20, seventh 25, and so on).
 Each plot may hold one "building" card (i.e. Library, Forge, Pyramids) unless the player has the Engineering technology or three Population Cards on that plot, in which case it can hold two Buildings.
 At any given time, there should be three plot cards shown face up that are available for purchase.

 Resource Cards are used to purchase things in game.
 Food is used to purchase new population cards, Hammers are for purchasing buildings and wonders, and Commerce (coins) are for purchasing new technologies.
 Any resource combination may be used to purchase new plots of land.
 Resources may be traded with the bank at a 3:1 ratio.
 Resources are also found on cards drawn from the play deck, and are used in the same manner as regular resource cards.

 Population Cards represent the population of a player's empire.
 Each population card is worth one victory point.
 Population cards are assigned to individual plots and remain there until either the end of the game or until they are stolen away in combat.
 Each population card is purchased at an escalating price relative to the plot it's for.
 A plot with no population cards may add a population card for 6 food, a second for 8, a third for 10, and so on.
 There are no rules about evenly distributing populations and it is entirely possible to put all populations onto the same card.

 When plot resource yields are calculated, each population card provides one additional resource of a type that the plot could produce.
 Thus, a plot with three population that produces 1 Food and 1 Hammer will produce an additional combination of Food and Hammers totaling to three.
 (2 Foods & 1 Hammer, 3 Foods, etc.).
 Having three or more populations on a plot also allows the plot to hold two buildings.